 The chemical composition of green tea is complex, but not all its active principles pass into the infusion.
 Only its low-weight molecules are passed, including polyphenols, caffeine (in a lesser quantity than coffee or black tea) (5), the amino acid theanine, vitamins and minerals (1).

 The combination of these substances gives green tea its strong antioxidant power (5,6).

 Most of green tea’s polyphenols are catechins: epicatechin, epigallocatechin, epicatechin-3-gallate and epigallocatechin gallate (EGCG) (1,6).
-They have antimutagenic, antidiabetic, anti-inflammatory, antibacterial and antiviral properties and, above all, cancer-preventive properties, as shown by numerous studies (5-7).
+They have antimutagenic, antidiabetic, anti-inflammatory, antibacterial and antiviral properties as shown by numerous studies (5-7).

 Sencha green tea can be drink as an infusion.
 To prepare a cup of tea, pour 200 ml of water heated up to 70-80ºC for 2.4g of Sencha green tea (approximately one teaspoon) and leave to infuse for 2-3 minutes.